mikkurogue/mikkurogue/README.md

 plan for 2025:
 - Learn Zig
-- Contribute to zig projects
-- Become a giga chad
+- Become a Ziga chad

 moikka!